jprescott1/argocd/README.md

-# argocd
+# ArgoCD
-Main ArgoCD deployment
+Manages Argo and all other apps